Otite-Git/Otite-Git/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently a Business Consultant at the 4OC.
+- 🔭 I’m an AWS Subject cloud expert.
-- 💼 I'm also the founder and developer of www.merneithcollection.com
+- 💼 I'm also a developer in Programming Language.
 - 🌱 I enjoy learning about various tools, experimenting and piloting them.
 - 💬 Ask me about anything , Would love to answer them.✌
 - 📫 How to reach me: I'm on LinkedIn Just enter my name Otite Egbeniyoko 😉